 - 2 tablespoons butter or a splash of coconut milk

 - Fine sea salt and black pepper to taste

-Place the bulgur wheat in a medium bowl and pour enough boiling water to cover it completely.
-Leave to stand for 20 minutes.
-Preheat the oven to 400F / 200C / gas mark 6.
+- Place the bulgur wheat in a medium bowl and pour enough boiling water to cover it completely.
+Leave to stand for 15 minutes.

-While the wheat is rehydrating, in a large pan heat the oil, add the shallots and garlic, stir and fry for about 2 minutes on medium-low heat.
-Add the wine and continue cooking for 3-4 minutes.
-Add the kale, cover and simmer for about 6-7 minutes.
-Remove from the heat, transfer to a food processor and blend until the larger pieces are no longer visible.
-In a large bowl combine the mixture with the bulgur wheat, season, add half the parmesan and stir thoroughly.
-Place the mixture in a baking dish, sprinkle with the remaining parmesan, and drizzle with the water and oil.
-Bake for 10 minutes.
+- While the wheat is rehydrating, in a large pan heat up the oil, add the shallots and garlic, stir and fry for about 2 minutes over a medium-low heat.
+Add the kale, cover and simmer for about 6-7 minutes, until tender, stirring occasionally.
+Remove from the heat, add the butter/coconut milk and combine with the bulgur wheat (once rehydrated).
+Stir and season to taste.
+Serve hot.

 *Nutritional information is automatically generated and should be considered as an estimate.